Personal Growth with Michael and Carolyn

 Adele Weaver: Entrepreneur

-Adele is a lifetime entrepreneur with a 20 year track record of starting and scaling businesses.
+Adele Weaver is a lifetime entrepreneur with a 20 year track record of starting and scaling businesses.
 She started her first business at age 8, a bakery which she grew over the course of 10 years into a nationally recognized social enterprise called “Heavenly Bread Company”.
-She then went on to start two non-profit organizations in Tulsa, OK to help other food entrepreneurs get started, the Kitchen 66 food incubator and the Mother Road Market food hall.
+She then went on to work with the Lobeck Taylor Family Foundation in Tulsa, OK to help launch the Kitchen 66 food incubator and the Mother Road Market food hall.
 Her work has been recognized in the Wall Street Journal, TEDx, as well as honored as the Tulsa Civic Entrepreneur of the Year in 2015.
 She also served as the President of the Oklahoma Incubator Association and on the board of the Oklahoma State School of Culinary Arts.
 Adele graduated with a B.A. in business and entrepreneurial studies from New York University.
-She currently lives in Tulsa with her husband, Dustin, her 11-month old daughter, Amelia, and her dog, Nelly.
+She currently lives in Tulsa with her husband, Dustin, her daughter, Amelia, and her dog, Nelly.

 Putting dreams to work